 Medicare

-The following are the total number of Orthopaedic Foot and Ankle Surgery Physicians who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Orthopedic Foot and Ankle Surgery Physicians who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 You can download the Orthopaedic Foot and Ankle Surgery Physicians dataset using HealthProviders DB Export.

-Orthopaedic foot and ankle surgeons diagnose and treat all disorders of the foot, ankle, heel, and lower leg, including bones, joints, muscles, tendons, ligaments, and nerves, using both surgical and non-surgical treatments.
+Orthopedic foot and ankle surgeons diagnose and treat all disorders of the foot, ankle, heel, and lower leg, including bones, joints, muscles, tendons, ligaments, and nerves, using both surgical and non-surgical treatments.

 They handle complex issues such as fractures, deformities, sports injuries, and arthritis, often performing surgeries like ankle replacement or reconstruction, while also recommending medications, orthotics, injections, and physical therapy.